kadmin-remctl 2.2

 <http://www.eyrie.org/~eagle/software/remctl/>

-kasetkey is available as part of the wallet distribution at:
+kasetkey is available as part of old versions of the wallet distribution at:

 <http://www.eyrie.org/~eagle/software/wallet/>